crowcoder/IGAS_Workshop/WorkshopFiles/content/exercise_4.md

 1. Click the App Service you have been working with.
 1. Open the Configuration blade.
 1. Click "+ New application setting".
 1. Enter a name and value.
-Here I'm setting a fictitions maximum time to live with a value of 30.
+Here I'm setting a fictitious maximum time to live with a value of 30.
+Click OK.
 1. Be sure to Save.
 1. Click "Continue" to save changes and restart your App Service.
 1. Wait for it to complete.